Skip to main content

 The shores and coastal waters at this park provide an abundance of recreational opportunities.

-Dynamite Point was once the training site for WWII Navy Frogmen, but is now a haven for birdwatchers.
+Dynamite Point was once the training site for World War II Navy Frogmen but is now a haven for bird-watchers.

-At the west end of the Marsh Rabbit Run Trail, visitors can climb an observation tower to get a bird's-eye-view of the Indian River and the island.
+At the west end of the Marsh Rabbit Run Trail, visitors can climb an observation tower for a bird's-eye view of the Indian River and the island.

 Plan Your Visit